Definition of Depreciation Tax Shield

 - The net cash profits can be increased as depreciation is a non-cash expense.

-- It is helpful in tax planning and deciding whether to purchase the asset and avail of a depreciation tax shield or to lease the asset.
+- It is helpful in tax planning and deciding whether to purchase the asset and avail of a depreciation tax shield or lease the asset.

 Conclusion